-Historically, we have depended on revenue from Pfizer Inc. related to Exubera contract research and manufacturing.
-Our revenue from Pfizer, including Exubera contract research and manufacturing revenue, was approximately \$189.1 million and \$139.9 million, representing 69% and 64% of revenue, for the years ended December 31, 2007 and 2006, respectively, and nil and \$64.3 million, representing 0% and 76% of total revenue, for the three months ended March 31, 2008 and 2007, respectively.
+Historically, we had depended on revenue from Pfizer Inc. related to Exubera and our next-generation inhaled insulin product development program ("NGI") contract research and Exubera manufacturing.
+Our revenue from Pfizer related to Exubera and NGI was approximately \$41.9 million and \$106.2 million, representing 64% and 70% of revenue, for the three months and six months ended June 30, 2007, respectively, and nil for the three months and six months ended June 30, 2008.

 On October 18, 2007, Pfizer announced that it was exiting the Exubera business and gave notice of termination under our collaborative development and licensing agreement.
 On November 9, 2007, we entered into a termination agreement and mutual release with Pfizer.
-Under the termination agreement and mutual release, we received a one-time payment of \$135.0 million in November 2007 from Pfizer in satisfaction of all outstanding contractual obligations under our then-existing agreements relating to Exubera and our next-generation inhaled insulin product development program, also known as NGI.
-All agreements between Pfizer and us related to Exubera and NGI, other than the termination agreement and mutual release, terminated on November 9, 2007.
+Under the termination agreement and mutual release, we received a one-time payment of \$135.0 million in November 2007 from Pfizer in satisfaction of all outstanding contractual obligations under our then-existing agreements relating to Exubera and NGI.
+All agreements between Pfizer and us related to Exubera and NGI, other than the termination agreement and mutual release and a related interim Exubera manufacturing maintenance letter, terminated on November 9, 2007.

 Pursuant to our termination agreement and mutual release with Pfizer, Pfizer agreed to provide certain cooperation to assist us in securing a new marketing and development partner for Exubera and NGI.
 On April 9, 2008, we announced that we had ceased all negotiations with potential partners for Exubera and NGI as a result of new data analysis from ongoing clinical trials conducted by Pfizer which indicated an increase in the number of new cases of lung cancer in Exubera patients who were former smokers as compared to patients in the control group who were former smokers.
-We have taken all necessary steps to cease spending associated with maintaining Exubera manufacturing capacity and any further NGI development, including, but not limited to, terminating, in April 2008, a maintenance letter agreement with Pfizer, pursuant to which Pfizer had agreed to maintain a group of key Pfizer manufacturing personnel in Pfizer's Exubera manufacturing facility in Terre Haute, Indiana, and a termination and 2008 continuation agreement with Tech Group North America, Inc. ("Tech Group"), pursuant to which Tech Group had agreed to preserve key personnel and manufacturing facilities to support potential future Exubera inhaler manufacturing.
-We incurred \$3.4 million in expense for these Pfizer and Tech Group agreements for the three months ended March 31, 2008.
-We will record an expense of \$1.6 million in April 2008 for the final monthly maintenance provided under these agreements.
+We have ceased spending associated with maintaining Exubera manufacturing capacity and any further NGI development, including, but not limited to, terminating, in April 2008, a maintenance letter agreement, pursuant to which Pfizer had agreed to maintain a group of key Pfizer manufacturing personnel in Pfizer's Exubera manufacturing facility in Terre Haute, Indiana, and a termination and 2008 continuation agreement with Tech Group North America, Inc. ("Tech Group"), pursuant to which Tech Group had agreed to preserve key personnel and manufacturing facilities to support potential future Exubera inhaler manufacturing.
+We expensed \$4.5 million for these Pfizer and Tech Group agreements for the six months ended June 30, 2008, including \$1.5 million in April 2008 for the final month of maintenance provided under these agreements.

 In an effort to reduce ongoing operating costs and improve our organizational structure, efficiency and productivity, we executed a workforce reduction plan in May 2007.
 In February 2008, we executed another workforce reduction plan designed to streamline the company, consolidate corporate functions and strengthen decision-making and execution within our business units.
-The February 2008 plan reduced our workforce by approximately 110 employees, or approximately 20 percent of our regular full-time employees.
-Please refer to the discussion in "Workforce Reduction Plans" under Note 7 of the Notes to Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q for more information regarding these plans.
+The February 2008 workforce reduction reduced our workforce by approximately 110 employees, or approximately 20 percent of our regular full-time employees.
+Please refer to the discussion in "Workforce Reduction Plans" under Note 8 of the Notes to Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q for more information regarding these plans.